Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/multi_distributions/azure_policy/_index.md

 > **Note:** Please note that it may take up to 30 minutes for the Azure Policy to take effect.

-- The Azure Policy we have assigned works as a [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/), but we do not specify any namespace, so the Azure Policy will be applied on all namespaces.
+- The Azure Policy we've assigned works as a [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/), but we don't specify any namespace, so the Azure Policy will be applied on all namespaces.
 The limits specified in the Azure Policy are cpuLimit=200m and memoryLimit=1Gi, so to test it we need to create a pod with higher limits:

   > **pod-test.yaml**
   ```yaml